zikula/core/src/lib/Zikula/Core/FilterUtil/docs/developers.md

 Second load FilterUtil and create a new instance by:

     [php]
+    $pluginManager = new PluginManager(new Config($queryBuilder), $plugins = array(), $restrictions = array());
-    $filterUtil = new FilterUtil($entityManager, $queryBuilder, $config);
+    $filterUtil = new FilterUtil($pluginManager, $request = null, $filterKey = 'filter');

-`$config` is an optional array of additional attributes:

-1. **varname**: The name of the filter variable in the URL.
+1. **filterKey**: The name of the filter variable in the URL.
 Default: “filter”
-2. **request**: A request object to optain the filter sting only needed if the filter is set via GET or it reads values from GET.
+2. **request**: A request object to obtain the filter sting only needed if the filter is set via GET or it reads values from GET.
-3. **plugins**: Array of plugins to load.
+3. **plugins**: Array of instantiated plugin classes to load.
    If no plugin with default = true given the compare plugin is loaded and used for unconfigured fields.
    Multiple objects of the same plugin with diffrent configurations are possible.
 4. **restrictions**: Allowed operators per field.
    Array in the form "field's name => operator array".
 If a field is not set in this array all operators are allowed.

-Now you can enrich the QueryBuilder by calling the enrichQuery Mehtod and get the Doctrine2 query Object from the QueryBuilder.
+Now you can enrich the QueryBuilder by calling the enrichQuery Method and get the Doctrine2 query Object from the QueryBuilder.

     [php]
     $filterUtil->enrichQuery();